codazoda/minimark/README.md

 A minimal Markdown editor for web publishing.

-It saves edits automatically and generates html automatically if `cmark-gfm` is found.
+It saves edits automatically and generates html if `cmark-gfm` is found.

 **It's currently in a pre-released (alpha) stage and it could be dangerous to use.
 Use it only on directories that are committed to source control and backup often.
 It's advanced enough to edit it's own web page, however.**